Niedersachsen-class frigate

-F126 or Niedersachsen-class frigate (Fregatte 126) is a planned German frigate class intended to replace the F123 s in the German Navy.
-The ships are to be the largest surface warships to join the German Navy since World War II.
-The first ship, Niedersachsen, is planned to be commissioned in 2028, with Saarland, Bremen, and Thüringen to follow.
-On 8 April 2024, Germany exercised their option and purchased an additional two frigates.
+The F126 Niedersachsen-class frigate (Fregatte 126) was a planned German frigate class intended to replace the F123 s in the German Navy.
+The ships were to be the largest surface warships to join the German Navy since World War II.
+The first ship, Niedersachsen, was planned to be commissioned in 2028, with Saarland, Bremen, and Thüringen to follow, but first delivery was later delayed to 2032.
+On 8 April 2024, Germany exercised its option to purchase an additional two frigates.
 The contract for two additional F126 frigates was signed on 19 June 2024.
+The project was cancelled on 24 June 2026, with the German Navy to instead procure six MEKO A-200 DEU.

 Until 1 January 2021, the project was known under the working title MKS 180 or Multi-Purpose Combat Ship 180 (Mehrzweckkampfschiff 180), with 180 indicating the class’s planned complement.

 Characteristics

-The class is to be mission modular and is capable of accommodating so-called mission modules which include devices, space, sensors and weaponry necessary to carry out a given task optimally.
+The class was to be capable of so-called ‘mission modules’ which include devices, space, sensors and weapons for carrying out a given task optimally.
 If not in use, the modules can be maintained and replaced separate from the ship and also be exchanged between different ships in the class.

-The ships are planned to replace the Brandenburg class in their anti-submarine warfare (ASW) role if fitted with a modular towed array sonar (the ASW module).
+The ships were planned to replace the Brandenburg class in their anti-submarine warfare (ASW) role if fitted with a modular towed array sonar (the ASW module).

-Similar to the however, they will also be able to stay at sea for up to two years without requiring maintenance at port, with crews rotating to and from the deployed ship every four months.
-This capability is expected to allow for a more efficient use of hulls by reducing the time spent during transfer from Germany to conflict zones such as the sea off the Horn of Africa where German ships repeatedly took part in counter-piracy missions such as Operation Atalanta, patrolling large areas for a long time.
+Similar to the however, they would also have been able to stay at sea for up to two years without requiring maintenance at port, with crews rotating to and from the deployed ship every four months.
+This capability was expected to allow for a more efficient use of hulls by reducing the time spent during transfer from Germany to conflict zones such as the sea off the Horn of Africa where German ships repeatedly took part in counter-piracy missions such as Operation Atalanta, patrolling large areas for a long time.
 In this case, the "detention module" enables the crew to detain suspects and if need be quarantine them in a purpose-built medical facility.

 Other intended uses are the enforcement of embargoes, escorting merchant shipping or commanding maritime task forces.
 In 2015, modules for mine countermeasures (MCM) and a diving chamber were planned as well.